Server Settings

 Local log

-• Logs folder: You can see here the default directory for storing the Enterprise Server's logs which is C:\Program Files\AceBIT\Password Depot Server XX\Logs.
-You can change the location using the browse button.
+• Logs folder: You can see here the default directory for storing the Enterprise Server's logs which is C:\Program Files\AceBIT\Password Depot Enterprise Server XX\Logs.
+You can change the location using the Browse button.
 In any case, we recommend always using a local directory, if possible.

 • Max. file size (KB): Determine the maximum size (KB) of the server's log file.